jasonzliang/autoencoder/README.md

 Stacked Denoising Autoencoders
 by Jason Liang and Keith Kelly

 Features:
--C++ implementation of feed-forward neural networks and stacked denoising autoencoders
--MultiThreaded and Fast: Order of magnitude faster than training with Theano
+1)C++ implementation of feed-forward neural networks and stacked denoising autoencoders 2)MultiThreaded and Fast: Order of magnitude faster than training with Theano

 To build with OpenMP:
 1)cd to src directory and type "make"